 Taking your honey education one step further, one of the healthiest types of honey available on the market today, Manuka honey (pronounced Mah-noo-kah) is honey that is derived from the nectar of the Manuka bush, a plant that’s only grown in New Zealand and Australia.
 Long been hailed for its medicinal and antibacterial properties, today, this medical grade form of honey is being used in everything from treating topical cuts, burns and common colds to helping cure acne and general skin care to being served in high-end restaurants and sold in health food stores around the world.
 It also carries a hefty price tag to match.

-Here are some health benefits raw honey has to offer...
+Now you have an understanding into the science behind honey, here are some health benefits raw honey has to offer...

 1. A Good Source Of Antioxidants